skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

-Note the very small values returned for the ecliptic *z* coordinate and for the ecliptic latitude — because we are measuring against the plane in which both the Earth and Mars revolve around the Sun.
+Note the very small values returned for the ecliptic *z* coordinate and for the ecliptic latitude, because Mars revolves around the Sun in very nearly the same plane as the Earth.

 Galactic coordinates
 ====================

-*Galactic coordinates* are measured against the plane and center of our Milky Way galaxy — or at least as best as we can approximate the galaxy’s sprawling structure from our vantage point here deep inside the Orion Arm:
+*Galactic coordinates* are measured against the disc of our own Milky Way galaxy, as measured from our vantage point here inside the Orion Arm:

  | **Galactic Coordinates**
  | *xy*-plane: Galactic plane